yemisi567/yemisi567/README.md

 # Hey there!
-Welcome to my GitHub Profile! 👋 My name is Mojisola Alegbe! 😄 👋✨
+Welcome to my GitHub Profile! 👋 My name is Mojisola Alegbe 👋✨

 ---

-I am a Frontend Heavy FullStack Software Engineer who loves building software solutions that run on web devices and mobile devices!
+I am a Frontend Heavy FullStack Software Engineer who loves building software solutions that run on web devices and mobile devices

 In addition to creating applications, I enjoy mentoring and helping beginner developers, and improving myself.
   - 📚 Learning:
-  Exploring best practices in frontend development.
+  Exploring best practices in software engineering.

   - 🌟 Mentorship:
   Actively contributing through one-on-one sessions with beginners.